What’s Different?

 - Not setting website or page goals: Without a clear goal for a page, choosing a page template and blocks can be more difficult.
 Make sure to set goals and keep your audience in mind to create pages with intent.

 - Using full-width blocks on fixed-width pages: As we mentioned in the page template section, there are two main types of pages templates: a full-width page and a fixed-width page.
-Avoid using full-width blocks o fixed-width page templates like the default, chaptered, or parent-child templates.
-For more information on block usage, review our Block Component Guide.
+Avoid using full-width blocks on fixed-width page templates like the default, chaptered, or parent-child templates.

 Tips for Working in 1789

 - Focus on content strategy.
 Review our recommended content process that covers defining website goals, understanding your users, reviewing existing content, information architecture and site navigation, and page layouts.
-If you’re on a time crunch, we recommend at least setting website and page goals, defining your primary and secondary audiences, reviewing existing content, and taking a look at your existing IA.
+If you’re on a time crunch, we recommend at least setting website and page goals, defining your primary and secondary audiences, reviewing existing content, and taking a look at your existing IA (Information Architecture).

-- Learn the new blocks and quirks of the theme.
+- Learn the new blocks.
 1789 is a new theme with new features and blocks.
 Take the time to review our Block Catalog to take full advantage of all of the blocks.

 - Use all the available resources!
-Make sure to explore our documentation site, read our Block Component Guide, and reach out to Web Services if needed.
+Make sure to explore this documentation site, read our 1789 Migration Guide, and reach out to Web Services at webservices@georgetown.edu if needed.